Explore this course:

 Assessment is through essays and a dissertation.

-2:1 honours degree, or international equivalent, in law or a subject with a sufficient legal component.
+Minimum 2:1 undergraduate honours degree in a law or a subject with a sufficient legal component.

 Other qualifications and relevant work experience will be taken into consideration alongside qualifications.